 Jala: I believe that it's important to support Endofound because you never know who you could help.
 I believe that any amount of money can help and supporting this condition is essential.

 Endofound: Why are Endofound awareness initiatives like The ENPOWR Project and Awareness Day important?

 Jala: Awareness Day is important because endometriosis is not a common disease.
 Not many people, or women specifically, are aware of the disease.
 When anyone does something to get the message out, it is important and means a lot especially to someone like me who battles the disease daily.

 Endofound: Can you share a little bit about your personal story with endometriosis?

 Jala: It was suspected I had endometriosis at the age of 10 (started my menstrual cycle at 10) but I didn't have my first laparoscopy until I was 13.
 I had an ovarian cyst before I knew I had endometriosis and, when I had my first procedure for endometriosis, we found out I had a very severe case.
 I will be 17 this year and I will be having my 4th surgery in August.
 I fight this disease daily but it only makes me stronger.

 Endofound: Describe the impact you have seen in the community through the work you have been involved with.

 Jala: Endometriosis is a painful disease that can't be seen.
 Many people realize that if you have the disease you are a strong soul.
 This is because it's not easy getting people to understand your situation if they can't feel for you and since you can't see the disease many don't feel for you.
 But, that's changing because people are now becoming educated.

-EFA: What advice would you offer for anyone who might be interested in volunteering for the EFA?
+Endofound: What advice would you offer for anyone who might be interested in volunteering for Endofound?

-Jala: My advice to anyone who wants to volunteer for EFA is DO IT!
+Jala: My advice to anyone who wants to volunteer for Endofound is DO IT!
 Any support is needed and welcomed!
 We appreciate it so much!